perhenrik/ExtraHardMode/readme.md

     Grow Into Blazes On Damage: true
 ```

-Make magmacubes turn into blazes on hit and increase the spawns.

 ### PigZombie

+Make the nether truely fearsome by having always aggroed PigZombies!

 ``` yaml
 PigZombies: